harriott/misc/linux/QR/QR.md

     for f in *; do mv $f ${f:2}; done man -h ls
-    mkdir -p <aDirectoryPath>  # won't overwrite if it already exists pushd ~/some_path; pushd /another_path; popd; popd
+    mkdir -p <aDirectoryPath>  # won't overwrite if it already exists mktemp temp-XXX  # can add more X's, touch's a randomised filename pushd ~/some_path; pushd /another_path; popd; popd

 #### find